 Mind over matter is real, yet scientists deny it

 The term “placebo effect” is often used by scientists as something that should be dismissed.
 For example, pharmaceutical drugs that have not performed better than a placebo with no active ingredients are rejected in clinical trials.
-However, if you’ll think carefully about what placebo effect is, it will become apparent that it is one of the most powerful function of human mind, as it can alter certain aspects of the physical reality merely by the power of thought.
+However, if you’ll think carefully about what the placebo effect is, it will become apparent that it is one of the most powerful functions of the human mind, as it can alter certain aspects of the physical reality merely by the power of thought.

-People knew of existence of this powerful mind-over-matter effect for millennia.
+People knew of the existence of this powerful mind-over-matter effect for millennia.
 This is why all major religions put quite a lot of emphasis on the power of faith.

-Wim Hof, who is also known as “The Iceman”, spend his life demonstrating placebo effect in action.
+Wim Hof, who is also known as “The Iceman”, spends his life demonstrating the placebo effect in action.
 He can withstand extremely cold temperatures for prolonged periods of time just by breathing in a certain way and believing that his body is fully capable of this.
 However, it doesn’t stop there.
-Him and his followers were tested in a laboratory, where they were injected with high doses of pathogenic bacteria.
+He and his followers were tested in a laboratory, where they were injected with high doses of pathogenic bacteria.
 All participants of the experiment were able to consciously switch on their autonomic immune system, the one that many scientists insist cannot be consciously switched on, and completely eliminate all traces of the infection within minutes.
 As Wim Hof later stated, all of this was done just by breathing in a certain way and believing that it can be done.

-Whether or not any intelligent entities exist outside of the measurable physical universe, believing that there is more to physical universe than can be measured tends to fill people’s lives with meaning.
+Whether or not any intelligent entities exist outside of the measurable physical universe, believing that there is more to the physical universe than can be measured tends to fill people’s lives with meaning.
 And such beliefs are not always irrational either.
 Enough people have reported life-changing religious experiences to conclude that the type of the experience itself is a very real phenomenon.

-There are even well-documented cases where people with criminal sociopathic tendencies or even a clinical psychopaths have turned their lives around for the better because of some spiritual experiences, something that is impossible according to the current scientific understanding of how habits work.
+There are even well-documented cases where people with criminal sociopathic tendencies or even clinical psychopaths have turned their lives around for the better because of some spiritual experiences, something that is impossible according to the current scientific understanding of how habits work.

 Gaps in argument in favor of militant atheism